rbodnar75/rbodnar75/README.md

 -👋 Hi, I'm Rick Bodnar

 Welcome to my GitHub profile!
-I'm passionate about networking, data analysis, and software development.
+I'm passionate about network security, data analysis, and software development.
 Here you'll find some of my projects and contributions.

 ## 🔗 Connect with Me
 - LinkedIn